Achraf-Trabelsi/blog_summurizer/README.md

 ### Usage

+1. create `secrets/anthropic_api_key.txt` with your api key in it.

-1. Launch the Streamlit UI:
+2. Launch the Streamlit UI:
    ```bash
    streamlit run src/app.py
    ```

-2. Open the application in your web browser at `http://localhost:8501`.
+3. Open the application in your web browser at `http://localhost:8501`.

-3. Enter a blog post URL into the input field and click "Summarize" to see the generated summary.
+4. Enter a blog post URL into the input field and click "Summarize" to see the generated summary.

 ### Demo Video